kazurayam/UsingAwsSdkInKatalonStudio/README.md

 ### (2) How to resolve external dependencies?

 [AWS document](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/examples-s3.html) provides enough information how to use *AWS Java SDK for S3* in my Java/Groovy codes.
 So I tried to write a test case in Groovy in Katalon Studio which calls AWS API for S3.
 I wanted it to list my S3Buckets in my AWS account.
-Soon I found a blocking problem.
+Soon I encountered a blocking problem.

 Katalon Studio requires all of the external dependencies (jar files) put into the `<projectDir>/Drivers` directory.
 I knew I need the `aws-java-sdk-s3-1.11.470.jar`.
 But there are a lot more dependencies (in fact 14 jars).
 Unfortunately Katalon Studio does not provide any dependency management.